Cantonese cuisine: Seafood

 Due to Guangdong's location along the South China Sea coast, fresh seafood is prominent in Cantonese cuisine, and many Cantonese restaurants keep aquariums or seafood tanks on the premises.
 In Cantonese cuisine, as in cuisines from other parts of Asia, if seafood has a repugnant odour, strong spices and marinating juices are added; the freshest seafood is odourless and, in Cantonese culinary arts, is best cooked by steaming.
 For instance, in some recipes, only a small amount of soy sauce, ginger and spring onion is added to steamed fish.
 In Cantonese cuisine, the light seasoning is used only to bring out the natural sweetness of the seafood.
 As a rule of thumb, the spiciness of a dish is usually negatively correlated to the freshness of the ingredients.

 Noodle dishes

 Noodles are served either in soup broth or fried.
 These are available as home-cooked meals, on dim sum side menus, or as street food at dai pai dongs, where they can be served with a variety of toppings such as fish balls, beef balls, or fish slices.

 Siu mei

 Siu mei (烧味 (燒味, shāo wèi, siu1 mei6)) is essentially the Chinese rotisserie style of cooking.
 Unlike most other Cantonese dishes, siu mei solely consists of meat, with no vegetables.

+All Cantonese-style cooked meats, including siu mei, lou mei and preserved meat can be classified as siu laap (烧腊 (燒臘, shāo là, siu1 laap6)).